tomasmark79/DotNameCppFree/README.md

 ## Google Tests integration

 Inside the standalone folder, there is a **/tests** directory where tests can be created.
-Default LibTester.cpp already present.
+Default **LibTester.cpp** already exists.

-CMake configuration for test may be enabled by Standalone CMakeLists.txt, where you will find the option
-**ENABLE_GTESTS [ON | OFF]**.
-Default option is ON.
+CMake configuration for test may be enable/disable by Standalone CMakeLists.txt, where you will find the option **ENABLE_GTESTS [ON | OFF]**.
+Default ON.

 Tests output is generated in:
 `./build/standalone/default/debug/tests`